Event Series Intelligence

 What is Esper?

-Esper is an event stream processing (ESP) and event correlation engine (CEP) written entirely in Java and that is fully embeddable in your existing platforms.
-It is also the only open source Event Stream Processing engine for Event-Driven Architectures.
+Esper is an event series analysis and event correlation engine (CEP) written entirely in Java and that is fully embeddable in your existing platforms.
+It is also the only open source Event Series Processing engine for Event-Driven Architectures.
 Read more in the product section

 What is Esper Enterprise Edition?